What is the definition of marriage?

 It should come as no surprise that the world desires to change what God has instituted.
 “The mind governed by the flesh is hostile to God; it does not submit to God’s law, nor can it do so” (Romans 8:7).
 Though the world is attempting to provide their own definitions for what they call “marriage,” the Bible still stands.
 The clear definition of marriage is the union of one man and one woman for life.

-The Truth About Same-Sex Marriage: 6 Things You Must Know About What's Really at Stake by Erwin Lutzer and Logos Bible Software.
+Recommended Resources: The Truth About Same-Sex Marriage: 6 Things You Must Know About What's Really at Stake by Erwin Lutzer and Logos Bible Software.

 What does the Bible say about marriage?